bar2sek/homelab/networking/README.md

 ## Firewall rules
 by default traffic is blocked from between internal networks (RFC1918), with the following exceptions:

-vlan1 - management devices: udm pro, unifi switch poe, unifi access points Allow all traffic from mgmt LAN to any network

-vlan5 - control plane
-Allow Established/Related traffic from VLAN to any network
+vlan10 - management interfaces: Server IPMI ports, Proxmox mgmt URLs

 vlan192 - trusted devices such as desktops, personal laptops Allow Established/Related traffic from VLAN to any network

-vlan20 - IoT + Work devices (external only - no internal access)
-Deny Established/Related traffic from VLAN to only the internet
+vlan20 - IoT, Work devices, Guest Access (external only - no internal access) Deny Established/Related traffic from VLAN to only the internet

 vlan30 - NoT devices (internal only - no external access) Allow Established/Related traffic from VLAN to any network Block traffic to external networks

-vlan40 - Kubernetes Cluster 10G
+vlan40 - VM/Server 10G
 Allow Established/Related traffic from servers VLAN to any network

 vlan50 - Storage 10G